tpmccallum/the_future_of_ethereum/the_future_of_ethereum.md

 # Ethereum 2.0

 Ethereum 2.0 comprises of many separate components.
-Proof of Stake (PoS), sharding and EWASM have been on the minds of Ethereum developers for quite some time.
+Casper Proof of Stake (PoS), sharding and EWASM have been on the minds of Ethereum developers for quite some time.
 For example Vitalik Buterin has been writing about PoS implementation ideas since as far back as 2014.
+This blend of technologies somehow resulted in Ethereum 2.0 adopting the unfortunate name of "Shasper" - a combination of Sharding and Casper PoW.
+Thankfully most of the time nowadays you will see it referred to as either Serenity or simply Ethereum 2.0.

 After years of research and development, these Ethereum 2.0 ideas are making their way into the code repositories of many Ethereum developers throughout the community.
+For example there are many individual implementations of the Ethereum 2.0 specification, including this [Rust implementation of the Ethereum 2.0 beacon chain](https://github.com/sigp/lighthouse) and this [Java Implementation of the Ethereum 2.0 Beacon Chain](https://github.com/PegaSysEng/pantheon).

 The [Ethereum 2.0 specification](https://github.com/ethereum/eth2.0-specs/) documents, indicate that Ethereum 2.0 can initially be implemented without any consensus changes to Ethereum 1.0.
 This means that at this early stage, the Ethereum 1.0 base layer will not undergo a fork or chain split whilst moving these exciting ideas forward into implementation.
 As we will discuss shortly, a contract (the gateway to the Ethereum 2.0) will be added to Ethereum 1.0, and deposits into this contract will allow users to become validators on the Ethereum 2.0 beacon chain.